13 Best Lesbian Vampire Movies & Shows: Complete Guide (Updated 2025)

 Plot: Former vampire Carmilla must regain her powers to save her girlfriend Laura from a supernatural threat.

-Review: A love letter to fans of the web series that maintains its charm on a bigger budget.
-The chemistry between leads carries over beautifully to the film format.
+Review: A love letter to viewers of the web series that keeps its appeal on a more modest budget.
+Lead chemistry extends elegantly to the film form.

 First Kill (2022)